 Your company’s inability to manage your cash could land you in a predicament when you can’t make the investments needed to go toe-to-toe with your competition, or worse — bankruptcy.
 Being successful on paper isn’t enough.

 Cash flow problems are one of the leading causes of why businesses take a nosedive.
 Avoid becoming a part of that statistic.
-Learn the ins and outs of managing money so your company has the funds to keep the engine running.
+Learn the cash flow basics and ins and outs of managing money so your company has the funds to keep the engine running.

 Cash Flow 101